Medical Device Establishment Registration & Listing for Class 1 and 510k cleared devices.

 What you mean by proposed predicative device?
 Is it necessary to include in 510(k)?

-The predicate device is a legally marketed, 510(k) cleared device used to determine substantial equivalence of the proposed/new device for510(k) Submission is called proposed predicate device.
+Proposed predicate device refers to a lawfully marketed, 510(k) cleared product that is used to determine substantial equivalence of the proposed/new device for 510(k) Submission.

-Yes, it is necessary to submit to FDA, as the substantial equivalence of the proposed device with a legally marketed device decides the 510(k) clearance.
-It is a critical part of 510(k) you should include a comparison table and discussion of the similarities and differences of your device compared to one or more predicate devices to which you are claiming equivalency.
+Yes, FDA submission is required because the 510(k) clearance is determined by the proposed device's substantial equivalence to a legally marketed device.
+A comparison table and discussion of the similarities and differences of your device compared to one or more predicate devices to which you are claiming equivalence is an important aspect of the 510(k).

 Do you have a ready to edit and use template for Acceptance Checklist for Abbreviated 510(k) Submission?